 Historic price action has shown that extreme fear can often lead to the cryptocurrency market falling far below fair value.
 The nature of human emotion means that as prices start to fall, investors often panic and start to impulsively sell, which can accelerate selling and lead to an oversold market.

 Likewise, historic price action also shows that extreme greed can lead to the cryptocurrency market being valued far higher than it is worth.
-Again, as a result of the nature of human emotion, if prices start to increase, investors experience “fear of missing out” (FOMO) and begin to impulsive buy Bitcoin and other digital assets.
+Again, as a result of the nature of human emotion, if prices start to increase, investors experience “fear of missing out” (FOMO) and begin to impulse buy Bitcoin and other digital assets.
 In turn, this can lead to an overbought market.
 In both scenarios, a correction is often overdue.

 How To Use The Crypto Fear & Greed Chart?